-If you’re trying to learn something new, or are working on a new project, it’s especially important to sleep well so that your brain can properly organise what you’ve learned.
+If you’re trying to learn something new, or are working on a new project, it’s especially important to sleep well so that your brain can properly organize what you’ve learned.
 In addition to learning new things, a full night’s sleep will also improve your brain health so you can better store your thoughts and memories.
-Keep your memories and get a good night’s sleep.
+Keep your memories and get quality sleep.

 Not only can a lack of sleep leave individuals more irritable, but it can also influence a variety of issues that we will discuss today - issues that will ultimately influence one’s stress level.
 Bottom line: more sleep, less stress.

 Improves Attention Span

 When you’re suffering from a lack of sleep, it can be difficult to concentrate.
 Whether it be at work, school or during day-to-day activities, having an improved attention span will help you focus and get your work done.

 Creates Safer Conditions

 Preparing for your day with a good night’s sleep is incredibly important because it has the potential to lower your risk of injury.
 If you want to make the roads safer for yourself and others, do your part by getting to bed at a reasonable time.

 Improves Weight Loss

 Research has shown that dieters that get more rest lost more fat, while dieters who were sleep deprived lost more muscle mass.
-In addition to the internal effects sleep deprivation can have on your weight loss journey, when you’re physically tired it could also lessen the chance that you will have the desire to exercise.
+In addition to the internal effects sleep, deprivation can have on your weight loss journey when you’re physically tired it could also lessen the chance that you will have the desire to exercise.
 If you’re not exercising, you have less of a chance to lose weight.

 Become Physically Stronger

 Just as more sleep is shown to help individuals lose fat rather than muscle mass, getting a better night’s sleep can also help you become stronger.
 In a study where athletes slept for ten hours for approximately seven weeks, researchers noticed that those same athletes were more alert and agile, and had better reaction times than before.

 Your immune system depends on your ability to get a restful night’s sleep.
 Studies have shown that sleeping less than seven hours a night suppresses your immune system and increases your chance of catching a common cold or worse.

 Whether it improves your overall health, strengthens your body or improves your ability to concentrate, it’s undeniable that sleep is important.
-One of the best ways to have a great night’s sleep is by knowing your perfect sleep temperature, and we’re here to help you find it.
+One of the best ways to improve sleep is by knowing your perfect sleep temperature, and we’re here to help you find it.